pyther/pyther.github.io/_posts/2020-05-03-bypass-att-gateway-openwrt.markdown

 ---
 layout: single
-title:  "Bypass AT&T Fiber Gateway with Openwrt"
+title:  "Bypass AT&T Fiber Gateway with OpenWrt"
 excerpt_separator: <!--more-->
 ---

-To enable OpenWRT to send traffic directly to the WAN/ONT
+To enable OpenWrt to send traffic directly to the WAN/ONT
 1. WAN Traffic must be tagged with VLAN 0
 2. WAN Mac Address must match the MAC Address of the AT&T Gateway
 3. IPv6 DUID must be set and match the DUID used by the AT&T Gateway
 4. 802.1X Authentication is required

-The first three steps are easy, all can be configured with OpenWRT.
+The first three steps are easy, all can be configured with OpenWrt.
 The last step, 802.1X Authentication, is where things get a little tricky.

-Ideally, we would extract the 802.1X user certificates from the AT&T Router and let OpenWRT handle the authentication.
+Ideally, we would extract the 802.1X user certificates from the AT&T Router and let OpenWrt handle the authentication.
 Extracting certificates from the AT&T router is not currently possible.
 There was a root exploit a while back that allowed some folks to extract certificates, but this has since been patched.